lsw2512/lsw2512.github.io/Recipies/Cannelloni_di_carne.md

     1 dash of white wine vinegar
     salt

 1. Begin by making the filling.
-Add 2 tablespoons of olive oil to a large pan and fry off the mince until browned and starting to crisp up a little
+Add 2 tablespoons of olive oil to a large pan.
+2. Add the mince and season.
+Fry until browned
-2. Remove the mince from the pan then add another tablespoon of oil with the onion, garlic, celery and a pinch of salt.
-Sweat until soft, about 8 minutes
+3. Remove the mince from the pan then add the onion, garlic, celery. fry lightly until soft.
-3. Add the mince back into the pan along with the wine and bay leaf.
+4. Add the mince back into the pan along with the wine and bay leaf.
 Cook until the wine has reduced by half then add the tomatoes and milk.
 Leave on a low heat to simmer for an hour
-4. Meanwhile, prepare the béchamel.
-Heat the butter and flour in a pan and stir to create a paste (this is called a roux).
-Cook out the roux for a minute or so to avoid a floury taste to your sauce
+5. Meanwhile, prepare the béchamel.
+Heat the butter and flour in a pan and stir to create a roux.
+Cook until this is a caramel colour.
-5. Whisk in the warm milk bit by bit to avoid lumps.
-Add the bay leaf, nutmeg and a pinch of salt and simmer for 5 minutes, stirring continuously until thickened
+6. Whisk in the warm milk bit by bit to avoid lumps.
+Add the bay leaf, nutmeg and a pinch of salt and simmer for 5 minutes, stirring continuously until thickened.
-6. When ready, the ragu should have a thick velvety texture; not too loose to fit in a piping bag, but not too dry otherwise it won't cook the pasta.
-When you're happy with the texture, preheat an oven to 180°C/gas mark 4
+7. When ready, the ragu should have a thick velvety texture; not too loose to fit in a piping bag, but not too dry otherwise it won't cook the pasta.
-7. If using fresh pasta, blanch the sheets in salted boiling water then plunge into iced water.
-Spoon the mixture along the length of each sheet, then roll into tubes and place in an ovenproof dish, seam-side down
+8. Preheat an oven to 180°C.
-8. If using dried cannelloni tubes, you will need a piping bag to fill them.
-Once you have a dish full of ragù-filled pasta tubes, spoon any leftover ragu into the dish around the edges of the pasta, then top with the béchamel sauce and cover in grated Parmesan
+9. If using dried cannelloni tubes, you will need a piping bag to fill them.
+Once all the cannelloni tubes are filled, transfer to baking dish, top with remaining ragu, bechamel sauce and parmesan cheese.
-9. Bake the cannelloni for 40–50 minutes until golden and bubbling, then serve
+10. Bake the cannelloni for 40–50 minutes until golden and bubbling.